 During the phase in of RTC, we are working hard to ensure a just implementation.
 To do that, we have working groups that advance our work and principles.
-Learn more about this work from our brochure or below.
 At our monthly coalition meetings, we break out into these working groups:

 COURT-BASED IMPLEMENTATION WORKING GROUP

 This working group involves dozens of representatives from almost all legal services organizations providing RTC legal representation as well as tenant organizing groups, disability advocacy organizations, and homelessness advocacy groups.
 This Working Group is focused on ensuring the roll-out of right to counsel reflects that a new right has been created and helps create the necessary culture shift in Housing Court and the tenant community.
 It also works to ensure that the implementation of RTC, centers the experiences of tenants and maximizes tenant access to legal representation, including for Limited English Proficient tenants and tenants with disabilities.
 The Working Group stays abreast of implementation challenges and also makes recommendations to Court officials and the City about ways to improve implementation and achieve best practices.